The world is studying how to deal with the increasing number of discarded electric vehicle batteries.

-The lead-acid batteries of traditional energy vehicles can be widely recycled, but the lithium-ion batteries used in new energy electric vehicles are inconvenient to do so.
+The lead-acid batteries of traditional energy vehicles can be easily recycled, but the lithium-ion batteries used in new energy electric vehicles are inconvenient to do so.
 The battery of an electric vehicle is larger and heavier than that of an ordinary fossil fuel vehicle and consists of hundreds of individual lithium-ion batteries, all of which need to be dismantled for recycling.
-They contain dangerous substances, and if they are disassembled improperly, they tend to explode.
+They contain dangerous substances, and if they are disassembled improperly, tend to explode.

 The European electric vehicle market has huge demand and is expected to develop a new recycling industry.
 At present, on a global scale, the recycling rate of lithium-ion batteries is still unclear, and many people think it is around 5%.
 In some parts of the world, it is still far below this number.
 The European Union recently put forward a proposal that will require electric vehicle suppliers to be responsible to ensure that their products will not be arbitrarily discarded after failure.
 Most manufacturers have responded.

 Many different useful materials are recovered in the recycling process.
 As a first step, focus is placed on retrieving cathode metals such as cobalt, nickel, lithium, and manganese.
 Other recycling steps can are then taken to disassemble parts of the battery to retrieve aluminum and copper.